 Outpatient services rendered to Medicaid program beneficiaries are reimbursed under a cost reimbursement methodology.
 The Corporation is reimbursed at a tentative rate with final settlement determined after submission of annual cost reports by the Corporation and audits thereof by the Medicaid fiscal intermediary.
-The Corporation's Medicaid cost reports have been audited by the Medicaid fiscal intermediary through July 31, 2018 for PPMH, and through July 31, 2019 for PSMC, and PWMC.
+The Corporation's Medicaid cost reports have been audited by the Medicaid fiscal intermediary through July 31, 2020 for PPMH, PSMC and PWMC.